 CHARLOTTE, N.C. - Firefighters risk it all to save people on a daily basis, but the toxic fumes and dangerous materials they face every day are also putting their health in jeopardy.

-Firefighters are 14 times more likely to develop cancer than the average person.
+Firefighters are 14 percent more likely to die from cancer than the general public.

 The Charlotte Fire Department had a major wake-up call in 2016 when three of their own died from cancer.

 The department is now focused on breaking the deadly cycle and is taking steps to prevent exposure to cancer-causing materials.